-To accomplish this, we reached out to eight artists from NYC and asked them to create pieces that shared their vision of the city through the lens of their relationship with the Dr. Martens brand.
-The creatives we partnered with specialized in a range of disciplines spanning from illustration and sculpture, to photography and printmaking, allowing us to provide a diverse perspective on New York’s eclectic creative scene.
+To accomplish this, Kamp reached out to eight artists from NYC and asked them to create pieces that shared their vision of the city through the lens of their relationship with the Dr. Martens brand.
+Each creative specialized in a specific discipline spanning from illustration and sculpture, to photography and printmaking, allowing for a diverse perspective on New York’s eclectic creative scene.

-We photographed the artists in their homes, studios and practice spaces, and shared it on social media introducing each artist and teasing their work throughout their process.
+Each artist was photographed in their homes, studios and practice spaces, and was shared on social media introducing them and teasing their work throughout their process.

-In addition, we booked four local music acts to provide a sonic background with genres ranging from Rock and Roll, to RnB and Hip Hop.
+In addition, four local music acts were booked to provide a sonic background with genres ranging from Rock and Roll, to RnB and Hip Hop.